Juanma1313/filarmony/README.md

 - __The Sign Up Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+  - This page will allow the user to get signed up to Filarmony to start gaining access to all the content.
+The user will be able specify the type of user to be used for the dynamic creation of the content pages.
+  - The user will be asked to submit their full name and email address.

 ![Sign Up](doc/scrfeenshots/sign-up.png)

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

-- Another feature idea
+- All the content pages would be implemented in the future with dynamic content.
+- Since this is an international web page, it sould be inmplemented in additional languages (Spanish, German, French, etc..)

 ## Testing